-- To get an education.
+- To value your experience as a student and work hard at obtaining an education.

-- To give your total effort, to make the most of what you've got.
+- To give your total effort, to make the most out of the opportunities you are given.

-- To give unselfish love and respect towards your teammates.
+- To give unselfish love and respect towards your teammates and coaches.

 - To practice to the best of your ability.

-- To be totally honest in all your dealings.
+- To be completely honest in all situations.

 - To be extremely loyal to your school, administration, teachers, coaches, teammates, families, and friends.

 - To be prompt.

 - To be courteous.

 - To always encourage.

 - To be positive and enthusiastic.